Lee-on-Solent Line: Opening

 The company arranged a formal opening on 12 May 1894.

-To operate the new service a locomotive was hired from the South Western, notwithstanding the previous remark about the company's own engines.
+To operate the new service a locomotive was hired from the London and South Western Railway, notwithstanding the previous remark about the company's own engines.
 White states that a contractor worked the line until 1909.
 The initial service comprised eight trains each way daily with three on Sundays, all services calling by request at the two intermediate halts of Browndown and Privett.
 Later the timetable was changed to afford a slightly reduced number during the winter months.
 The fact that the first train did not leave Brockhurst until 10:15 indicates the type of patronage the line wished to attract.

 From the time of opening up to and including 20 May 1894 total traffic receipts were £30 3s 5d.
 Wages amounted to £44 a month.
 Development of business was hampered by the need to change trains at Brockhurst: through running to the line was not possible because of the track layout there.

 A re-inspection of the facilities took place on 5 November 1894, as promised when provisional opening sanction had been given.
-As before, the Inspecting Officer was Col Yorke (the change of title indicating promotion in the previous 6 months) who noted that the banks of the two bridges should be watched, due to doubts about their stability.
+As before, the Inspecting Officer was Colonel Yorke (the change of title indicating promotion in the previous six months) who noted that the banks of the two bridges should be watched, due to doubts about their stability.
 There was agreement with the Board of Trade that the speed limit on the line might be raised to 20 mph.

-In June 1895 the LSWR informed the Company that both the locomotives they were hiring were worn out and no other suitable machines were available for the line's 8-ton axle loading.
+In June 1895 the LSWR informed the company that both the locomotives they were hiring were worn out and no other suitable machines were available for the line's 8-ton axle loading.
 However it would be possible, the LSWR said, to operate the service with railmotors.
 The easy gradients and generous timings were unlikely to show up the deficiencies in pulling power these vehicles had exhibited elsewhere.
 To make such a change, the LSWR would need to take formal powers to work the line, which they did, effective from 26 July 1909.

-The railmotor service started from 1 August 1895; the vehicle concerned was No 9 of the H13 class, sister machine No 10 joining in from 1 September 1909.
+The railmotor service started from 1 August 1895; the vehicle concerned was No. 9 of the H13 class, sister machine No. 10 joining in from 1 September 1909.

 The train service was now ten trains each way daily on weekdays, with five on Sundays in July only.
 A new halt was also opened at Elmore on 11 April 1910.
 The railmotors lasted in use until 1915, when the working reverted to locomotive haulage and push-and-pull trains, which remained the pattern for most of the remaining life of the line.

 During the First World War traffic actually increased on account of military construction work at Lee-on-the-Solent.